bbustin/bbustin/content/posts/2025-02-06_diving_into_ai.md

 It turns out that I probably would have needed much less boiler-plate if I had gone the `nix-shell` route.

 To use this, open Terminal and change to the `pytorch` directory.
+The first time you run this you must add it to git with `git add flake.nix`.
 Then run `nix develop`.
 This command, along with the flake takes care of everything.
 Your default web browser will pop up in Jupyter lab and you're ready to follow along.